moq-wg/moq-transport/draft-lcurley-warp.md

 All control messages and prioritization occur within the context of a single WebTransport session, which means a single track bundle.
 Multiple WebTransport sessions may be pooled over a single QUIC connection for efficiency.

+As an example, consider a scenario where `example.org` hosts a simple live stream that anyone can subscribe to.
+That live stream would be a single track bundle, accessible via the WebTransport URL: `https://example.org/livestream`.
+In the simple scenario, the track bundle would contain only two media tracks, one with audio and one with video.
+In more complicated scenarios, it could provide multiple video formats of different levels of video quality; those tracks would be variants of each other.
+Note that the track IDs are opaque on the Warp level; if the player has not received the description of media tracks out of band in advance, it would have to request the broadcast description first.

 # Motivation